digital-cargo/good-practice-eCommerce/README.md

 ### Related Good Practices

 The [ShipmentTracking](https://github.com/digital-cargo/good-practice-shipment-tracking) use case is closely related to the [ShipmentRecord](https://github.com/digital-cargo/good-practice-shipment-record) use case which is also based on the ONE Record standard.
-However, the ShipmentTracking use case is limited to the exchange of shipment status information with other parties, while the ShipmentRecord use case deals with the exchange of all shipment-related data with other parties, comparabel to today's (M)AWB and HAWB data.
-Thus, some of the data classes and data properties are used in both use cases.
+However, the eCommerce Data Sharing use case is focused to the exchange of eCommerce related information with other parties.

 ### Piece-centricity and physics-orientation